YezhaoZhong/VKR/README.md

 ## Pairwise Paired T-test

 Pvalue.ipynb is for calculating the P-value of paired t-test.
-Results from the nested CV is on "results/AUPR.
+Results from the nested CV is on "results/AUPR.csv" and "results/AUPR/csv".

 ## Figures

 # Data